Water/Wastewater Treatment Operator

 Water/waste water treatment operators need to have:

-- an understanding of how water or waste water treatment equipment operates, including how pumps work
+- understanding of how water or wastewater treatment equipment operates, including how pumps work

 - knowledge of the basic chemistry of water, and of chemicals used to treat water